input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

   `LockBoxValidator`);

-- The remaining Cardano assets in the transaction input `LockBoxValidator` are transferred out to `LockBoxValidator` transaction outputs.
+- The remaining Cardano assets in the transaction input `LockBoxValidator` are transferred back to `LockBoxValidator` transaction outputs.

 - Using that this `LockBoxMerkleTreeEntry` is unique w.r.t its `merkleProof` and `previousMerkleRoot`, we must check that `blake2b(cbor(merkleProof,